-The MSW Program prepares students for advanced practice serving one of three populations: family and children's services, services for persons with serious mental illness and/or chemical dependency, or services for the aging.
-The graduate program gives priority to applicants who, through their past experience, have demonstrated commitment to the stated Mission of the school, who have current employment in social service agencies, and who need a part-time program evenings/weekends.
+The MSW Program prepares students for advanced practice serving one of three populations: family and children's services; services for persons with serious mental illness and/or substance use disorders; or services in health and for the aging.
+The graduate program gives priority to applicants who, through their past experience, have demonstrated commitment to the stated Mission of the school, who have experience in social service agencies, and who need a part-time program evenings/weekends.